rtbs-dev/text-data-spr22/homework/hw2-goals-approaches/jwoodham/PS2.md

     - Can we see the importance of those features? e.g. logistic weights?

 How did you do?
 What would you like to try if you had more time?

++++

+#### Model

+I used LASSO to create and train a regression model of EDHREC using the flavor text, set to lower-case, tokenized, and and vectorized using TF-IDF.
+I wanted to see if the language used in flavor text for highly ranked cards was different enough that it could serve as the predictor of rank.
+I used LASSO since TF-IDF is going to produce a huge number of features, many of which will probably not be very helpful for the model, and LASSO will set their weights to 0 so it focuses only on the features that actually matter.

 ```{code-cell} ipython3
 # Bring in regression model